tomaszmi/running_median/README.md

 |-----------------|---------|
 | 3 5 m 8 m 6 m q | 4 5 5.5 |

+### Additional Notes

+The implementation must be written in C/C++ and in case of C++ is allowed to use only C++ Standard I/O Library.
+In particular must not use Standard Library algorithms and data structures.
+The algorithm must be optimized in terms of time.
+Its complexity should be estimated and justified.
+The code should be clean, well structured and tested using any testing framework.

 # Solution

 The code of application solving the problem statement is available in the src/app directory.